What is a good mobile conversion rate for a Shopify store?

 Run the audit on your own store.

 No login.
 No signup.
-Roast in your inbox.
+Case file in your inbox.